-Abu Ma’shar’s “On the Revolutions of the Years of Nativities”, which is Abu Ma’shar’s work on natal predictive methods, including solar returns, and I noticed that Dykes’ gives Ma’shar’s birth time and natal chart as established by noted historian of science, David Pingree.
-The source appears to be from chart examples Ma’shar has given, and there is some conflict between the positions implied by the day and time and those given by Ma’shar, by a few degrees, sometimes one way, sometimes another.
+Abu Ma’shar’s “On the Revolutions of the Years of Nativities” is his work on natal predictive methods, including solar returns.
+In Ben Dykes’s introduction to his new translation he provided Ma’shar’s birth time and natal chart.
+The birth time was established by noted historian of science, David Pingree.
+The source appears to be from chart examples Ma’shar has given.
+There is some conflict between the positions implied by the day and time and those given by Ma’shar, by a few degrees.
 In any case, Dykes gives the day and time as 8/10/797 at about 10pm, near Balkh, Afghanistan (Dykes, 2010, p.
 1).

 Given that there is some conflicting information about his chart from the reconstruction, why use this chart at all?
 The problems with the chart are probably owing to slight table inaccuracies and calculation errors committed in Ma’shar’s time.
 The chart should therefore be regarded as near B-rating accuracy, in my own opinion.

 Ma’shar’s Chart Analyzed in Brief